- Introduction (this page)

 - Wheelchair accessible vehicles

-Acknowledgements: This guide was produced by Rica with funding from Motability and in partnership with the Forum of Mobility Centres.
+Acknowledgements: This guide was produced by the Research Institute for Disabled Consumers with funding from Motability and in partnership with Drive Mobility (formerly the Forum of Mobility Centres).

 Introduction | Next: Choosing a family car